8 Top Legal Research Tools for Legal Professionals

 Which is the best database for legal research?

 For comprehensive coverage, LexisNexis, Westlaw, and Bloomberg Law are leading options.
-If you’re looking for something free, the Legal Information Institute provides access to statutes and rulings.
+If you’re looking for free online resources, the Legal Information Institute offers free access to statutes and rulings.
 Many researchers also use databases maintained by the Administrative Office of the U.S. Courts for direct federal materials.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.